-There was a lot of hype and continued buzz around this year's Chrysler Super Bowl ad, which featured none other than legend Bob Dylan.
-The singer follows in the footsteps of Clint Eastwood, who was featured in their 2012 Super Bowl commercial.
+There was a lot of hype and continued buzz around this years Chrysler Super Bowl ad, featuring none other than legend Bob Dylan.
+Dylan however is but the newest celebrity featured by Chrysler, who proudly promoted Clint Eastwood just two years ago in their 2012 Super Bowl commercial.

 Clintwood appears much earlier in the 2012 commercial, however.
 This year’s ad took 47 seconds (about half the ad) before getting a glimpse of Dylan.
-With slogan “It’s halftime in America," the 2012 ad reflected the recession and had a slightly darker feel, focusing on the struggle.
+With slogan “It’s halftime in America”’, the 2012 ad reflected the recession and had a slightly darker feel, focusing on the struggle.
 Portraying the core values of strength, unity, and endurance, Eastwood’s commercial fights.
 Detroit struggled and survived just like the rest of us.
-The last 20 seconds of the ad have Clintwood almost whispering to the audience, “It’s halftime America, and our second half’s about to begin."
+The last 20 seconds of the ad have Clintwood almost whispering at the audience.
+“It’s halftime America, and our second half’s about to begin”.
 Bold and empowering, the commercial leaves you braced to defend.

-Forbes notes that the “Imported from Detroit” campaign helped Chrysler revive its business.
+Forbes states that the “Imported from Detroit” campaign helped Chrysler revive.
 Not only did it land Chrysler back on the map, but it provided the means for Chrysler to actually help its parent by subsidizing Fiat in Europe with profits from automobile sales in the United States.

-“There’s nothing more important to me than showing the world that there is nothing we owe — nothing — to German technology, to Japanese quality or to European flair and style, and this is a part of Chrysler’s mission that also was contained in the ‘Imported From Detroit’ tag line," Chrysler CMO Olivier Francois told Forbes.
+“There’s nothing more important to me than showing the world that there is nothing we owe — nothing — to German technology, to Japanese quality or to European flair and style, and this is a part of Chrysler’s mission that also was contained in the ‘Imported From Detroit’ tag line.”

-With the success of the 2012 ad, it is no wonder Chrysler didn’t stray far from the formula this year.
-“Is there anything more American, than America?” was posed for 2014 by Chrysler.
-“You can’t duplicate cool” seems fitting, with icon Dylan enforcing it.
+With the success of the 2012 ad, its no wonder Chrysler didn’t stray far from the formula this year.
+“Is there anything more American, than America?” that’s the question posed for 2014 by Chrysler.
+“You can’t duplicate cool” seems fitting, with icon Bob Dylan enforcing it.
 While Eastwood’s ad focused on strength, Dylan’s is a piece of Pride.
 Taking on a lighter tone, the commercial was setup in essentially the same way as the 2012 commercial.
 A montage of inspiring “all American” images.
-Work, life, and Pride are all strongly portrayed in this year's Chrysler commercial.
+Work, life, and Pride are all strongly portrayed in this years Chrysler commercial.

 Both ads pay their homage to the American factory worker, the American dream, and American craftsmanship, all while simultaneously instilling a swelling pride in America.